Exohayvan/atsuko/commands/README.md

 Start or play a game of Tic-Tac-Toe!
 Use '!tictactoe start' to start a new game and '!tictactoe move <position>' to make a move.

-## hangman
+## scrabble

-Start or play a game of Hangman!
-Use '!hangman start' to start a new game and '!hangman guess <letter>' to make a guess.
+Start or play a game of Scrabble!
+Use '!scrabble start' to start a new game and other commands to interact with the game.

 ## dnd